South West Institutions' Middle Manager Programme (SWIMM)

 Who should attend this programme

-The programme is aimed at ‘middle’ managers (Grades 7 - 8) new to role or who would like to further develop their management skills.
+The programme is aimed at ‘middle’ managers (Grades 7 - 8) generally new to role with a year or less management experience.
 As work-based projects are a significant part of the programme it will not be appropriate for anyone other than managers already in post.
 Places are limited.

 It is aimed at staff in the following job families: